Fall Equinox Order-Wide Ritual for Waterway Blessing and Healing

 For the specific script for this ritual and ritual overview, please visit.
 We have both an overview for advanced members as well as a step-by-step with all parts for our newer members: Telluric Waterway Blessing at the Fall Equinox – Ancient Order of Druids in America

 It is always a joy to see who else is participating in the ritual.
 Please feel free to add yourself (with however you’d like to call yourself or your group to our map).
-Our ritual map is here: AODA Fall Equinox Telluric Waterway Blessing 2023 - Google My Maps
+Our ritual map is here–please use the 2025 layer!: AODA Fall Equinox Telluric Waterway Blessing - Google My Maps

 And instructions to add yourself to the map are below: